-American Academy of Audiology Chair, Ethical Practices Committee 11480 Commerce Park Dr. Suite 220 Reston, Virginia 20191

-- 2. Following receipt of a report of suspected noncompliance, the Ethical Practice Committee will convene to evaluate the merit of the alleged noncompliance as it relates to the Code of Ethics.
-The Committee will use established criteria to evaluate whether it can or should proceed including: (1) noncompliance with a specific Code of Ethics principle or rule; (2) no current or pending litigation; and, (3) the evidence provided supports the allegation. - a.
-The Ethical Practices Committee shall meet to discuss the case, either in person or by electronic means, at its regularly scheduled quarterly meeting.
+American Academy of Audiology Chair, Ethical Practices Committee 11480 Commerce Park Dr. Suite 220 Reston, Virginia 20191 criteria to evaluate whether it can or should proceed including: (1) noncompliance with a specific Code of Ethics principle or rule; (2) no current or pending litigation; and, (3) the evidence provided supports the allegation.